Chekanov's dichotomy in contact topology: Dichotomy

 provides an embedding

 where $B^n(\ep)$ is the open $n$-dimensional ball with radius $\ep>0$.
-This is because $d\Phi(\vec{0})$ maps each basis element $e_i$ to a vector $X_{F_i}(x)$ - contact Hamiltonian vector field of $F_i$ at $x$ - for some $i$.
+This is because $d\Phi(\vec{0})$ maps each basis element $e_i$ to a vector $X_{F_i}(x)$ - the contact Hamiltonian vector field of $F_i$ at $x$ - for some $i$.
 By computations in (\ref{chv-1}) and (\ref{chv-2}), these $n$ vectors are linearly independent.
 Be aware that we abandoned $F=z$ in type (iii) above because at $\vec{0}$, it is degenerate (so it does not provide a linearly independent direction contributing to our embeddings).
 In other words, $n$ is the maximal dimension that we can obtain for embeddings like $(\ref{emb})$.

-\begin{remark} We don't have the type (iii) if one considers the second case of local model $N$ where $z=0$ is not included.
-Therefore, by the same argument as above, we have $(n+1)$-many linearly independent vectors coming from $(n+1)$-many coordinate-functions which do not include $z$.
-Hence, for any fixed $x \in N$, there exists an embedding $B^{n+1}(\ep) \hookrightarrow \mbox{neighborhood of $x$ in $N$}$. \end{remark}
+\begin{remark} Recall that the local model of $N$ have two different choices, and their difference is whether $\{z =0\}$ is included or not.
+Based on the computation above, observe that we don't have the type (iii) if one considers the local model $N$ without the condition $\{z=0\}$.
+Then by the same argument as above, we have $(n+1)$-many linearly independent vectors coming from $(n+1)$-many coordinate-functions which do not include $z$.
+Hence, for any fixed $x \in N$, there exists an embedding $B^{n+1}(\ep)$ into a neighborhood of $x$ in~$N$. \end{remark}